Don is a retired engineer and long-time motorhome owner who enjoys helping readers deal with the increasingly complex technology of RVs.

-Your camper will eventually have some kind of electrical problem.
+Like it or not, your RV will eventually have some kind of electrical problem occur.

-And of course, when they do ask someone else for help with their problem, they're often told to use their multimeter and check for a certain voltage reading in their RV.
-Far too often, they will not own a multimeter.
-Even if they did, they might not have a clue how to go about measuring anything.
+And of course, when they do ask someone else for help with resolving their problem, they're often told to use their multimeter and check for a certain voltage reading in their RV, but often they have no multimeter and no idea how to use one.

-In this article you will first get a simplistic overview of what kinds of power systems are used in an RV, from the small pop-up camper to large, expensive motorhomes.
+- A simple overview of the kinds of power systems used in an RV, from the small pop-up camper to the large, expensive motorhome.

-The second part of this article will explain what a multimeter is, what it can measure, and how to use if properly.
+- A discussion of what a multimeter is, what it can measure, and a few tips on how to use it properly.

-So, read through this article and you will get a good overview of what a multimeter is and how you can use one to find some of your RV's electrical problems.
+Every RV owner should take the time to read through this article and get a good overview of what a multimeter is and how to find some of an RV's electrical problems.

 The Propane System in Your RV

-These propane tanks are there to provide power for such appliances as:
+These propane tanks are there to provide power for such appliances as your:

-- and in some RV's, your gas oven, though RV's from the past decade are likely to come with a more efficient convection microwave oven instead.
+- in some RVs, your gas oven, though RVs from the past decade are likely to come with a more efficient convection microwave oven instead for use when baking.